shawnotaylor/coding-challenge-convert-digital/README.md

 # Next.js + Tailwind CSS Headless Challenge

-#### Your task is to displat a typical eCommerce product page from the provided store details found using the provided credentials with React Hooks, Tailwind CSS & SSR.
+#### Your task is to display a typical eCommerce product page from the provided store details found using the provided credentials with React Hooks, Tailwind CSS & SSR.
 Your solution will be judged based on the following things:

 - How your query the Shopify API
 - How your implement styling with TailwindCSS.